vladimir-kraus/numcube/README.md

 Axis matching
 -------------
-- axes with same names are aligned (see Axis alignment)
-- axes with unique names are broadcast
+In operations involving multiple cubes, the axes are matched and aligned.
+Matching means that axis names are compared and the axes with the same names are aligned (see below), while the unique axes are broadcasted (see array broadcasting).

-- the order of axes is the same as in the first cube followed by the unique axes from the other cube
+The cube is meant to not depend on the specific order of axes in most of the features.
+Nevertheless, the output of the operation has the same order of axes as the first cube in the opration, followed by unique axes from the other cubes respecting their order.

 Axis alignment
 --------------
+There are basically two types of axes.
+There are two types of axes - Index and Series.
+Series has a fixed order or values and the values do not need to be unique.
+Index must have unique values, which can be used for look up during axis alignment.

+If one of the axes is Series and the other is Index, then the values in Series must be subset of those in Index; the result axis is the Series axis.

-- if both axes are of type Index, they must contain the same values; the values however can have different order; the result axis is the first Index object
+If both axes are of type Index, they must contain the same values; the values however can have different order; the result axis is the first Index axis.

-- if one of the axes is Series and the other is Index, then the values in Series must be subset of those in Index; the result axis is the Series
+If both axes are Series, they must be equivalent - they must contain the same values in the same order.
+The result axis is the first Series axis.
-- if both axes are Series, error is raised; two Series objects cannot be matched

 Filtering and data selection
 ----------------------------